Some examples of food products processed under UHT conditions are:

 Steam Infusion

-The general concept is to take the liquid product stream and have it pumped at a higher pressure through a distribution nozzle into a chamber filled with slightly lower pressure, culinary quality steam.
+The general concept is to take the liquid product stream and have it pumped at a higher pressure through a distribution nozzle into a chamber filled with slightly lower pressure culinary quality steam.
 This system is characterized by cascading a small volume of product through a large steam chamber.
 The product then collects at the bottom of the chamber and is fed forward via a timing pump.

 Product temperature is generally controlled by pressure.
 Additional holding time is accomplished through the use of hold tubes, plate and frame exchangers or tubular exchangers.
-This is followed by flash cooling in a vacuum chamber where all added moisture is removed as needed.
+This is followed by flash cooling in a vacuum chamber where added moisture is removed as needed.
 Variations of this method involve 1) pre-heating the product to a desired set point before the addition of direct contact steam, or 2) using the steam infusion method first followed by flash steam removal and perhaps reheating to a uniform set point.

 The negatives of steam infusion are: